timkinnane/hubot/README.md

 # Hubot

+___

+### ⚠️ This is an experimental fork of [hubotio/hubot](https://github.com/hubotio/hubot)

+hubot-async adds promise features to middleware execution returns.
+I will maintain this release until an async solution is agreed upon for the official Hubot project.

+Please don't use this in production unless you **absolutely** rely on promises.

+___

 Hubot is a framework to build chat bots, modeled after GitHub's Campfire bot of the same name, hubot.
 He's pretty cool.
 He's [extendable with scripts](http://hubot.github.com/docs/#scripts) and can work on [many different chat services](https://hubot.github.com/docs/adapters/).